 Everyone learns differently.
 If you learn better by writing things down, take notes.
 Fill your whole notebook or Google doc with that day’s lesson.
 Taking notes allows you to return to the topic after the class is finished.

 If you learn better by listening, you could record the classes on an audio recorder.
 This will allow you to revisit the lessons and hear exactly what your teacher said to you.

 These notes and audio recordings are great when you are back in your home country.
 If you’re trying to sharpen up your skills again before coming back to Keats or using your Mandarin language skills in everyday life, a quick review may be the jump your brain needs to remember.

-Your teacher is there for you and is sitting with you privately for four to six hours a day.
+Your teacher is there for you and sits with you privately for four to six hours a day.
 They’re going to be your go-to person when it comes to learning Mandarin.
 They can give you their personal tips for studying Chinese and will answer any concerns you have.

 It’s important that you can get along with your teacher and feel comfortable asking them questions.

 There are plenty of apps and software available for learning Chinese.
 However, you need to be able to tell which one is efficient and will work for you.
 Keats recommends the Chairman’s Bao for improving your Chinese.
 The Chairman’s Bao is the most comprehensive online Chinese news-based graded reader to Chinese learners.

 Those are our 8 tips for learning Mandarin.
 We hope that these will be a help to you in your Mandarin language journey.